-9 Things You Didn't Know About The History Of The Tampon
+9 Fun Facts About The History Of Tampons

 There's been a lot of conversation revolving around tampons lately.
 Their material components have been brought under scrutiny, and the negative environmental impact of the disposal of plastic applicators have been the subject of many-a-discussion.
 Everyone is talking about tampons — men, women, teens, environmentalists, doctors, naturalists.
 New products like menstrual cups are filling the market in hopes of steering customers away from tampons.
 It seems like all of a sudden, there's a stigma around tampons; it's as if the public is starting to see them as a flawed modern invention.

 The truth is however, tampons have been around for a long, long time.
 Civilizations dating back to the ancient Greeks have recorded evidence that women used homemade tampon-like devices.
 Which is interesting ... because I think we all have a story from our mothers about how they had to buckle in their giant maxi-pads which caused them to wobble on their bikes and show off embarrassing bulges in their underpants.

 But our mother's behavior was a result of stigma.
 Our mothers were brought up in a time when feminine products were little secrets they had to use to hide their shameful bodily functions.
 Back in ancient Greece, women didn't have the same societal pressures and they didn't have the time to be hateful towards their natural functions.
 So before you say goodbye to tampons, enjoy some interesting facts you probably didn't know about their history.

 "La, la, la, la, la, la, la, sheets of Egyptian cotton"